Ala111205/Weather-App/README.md

 ⚠️ Users can manually turn notifications on or off directly from the notification icon.

+⚙️ **Automated Weather Push via Cron Job**

+To keep users updated 24/7, the backend integrates with cron-job.org to automatically trigger weather notifications hourly — even when the frontend is closed.

 💾 **Installable PWA**

 🌐 Cross-origin protected API proxy for OpenWeather API